deduce-dev/dac-man/docs/plugins/default.md

 ## Dac-Man records

-The default plug-in in Dac-Man uses a data astraction called Dac-Man records to compare changes for different file formats and data types.
+The default plug-in in Dac-Man uses a data abstraction called Dac-Man records to compare changes for different file formats and data types.
 Dac-Man records transform the header and data of a file into an array.
 The records from two files are then compared using a linear algorithm.